microsoft/DeBERTa/README.md

 #### What's new in v2
 - **Vocabulary** In v2 we use a new vocabulary of size 128K built from the training data.
 Instead of GPT2 tokenizer, we use [sentencepiece](https://github.com/google/sentencepiece) tokenizer.
 - **nGiE(nGram Induced Input Encoding)** In v2 we use an additional convolution layer aside with the first transformer layer to better learn the local dependency of input tokens.
 We will add more ablation studies on this feature.
-- **Sharing position projection matrix with content projection matrix in attention layer** Based on our previous experiment, we found this can save parameters without affecting the performance.
+- **Sharing position projection matrix with content projection matrix in attention layer** Based on our previous experiment, we found this can save parameters without affecting performance.
-- **Apply bucket to encode relative postions** In v2 we use log bucket to encode relative positions similar to T5.
+- **Apply bucket to encode relative positions** In v2 we use log bucket to encode relative positions similar to T5.
 - **900M model & 1.5B model** In v2 we scale our model size to 900M and 1.5B which significantly improves the performance of downstream tasks.

 ### 12/29/2020